electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 <!-- markdownlint-disable MD033 -->

 Both SUV and Sportback versions impress with a new spacious dimension in the interior and pioneering solutions when it comes to operation, display, and assist systems.
-The augmented reality head-up display connects the virtual and the real worlds in a totally new way.
+The augmented reality head-up display connects the virtual and the real worlds in a new way.

-The world premiere was April 14.
+The world premiere was on April 14.
 2021.

 <figure>
     <a href="variants/variants1.jpg">